schmamps/yu-dereader/README.md

 to work with gulp, npm/yarn,
 tinker with ES6+ features,
 and probably some other things I'm forgetting.

+While many things have changed, others remain the same.
+Yu Dereader will always love you, the reader, and as such, this extension **does not and will never**:

+* upload user data
+* download unnecessary or external data
+* insert irrelevant content like ads or even kitten GIFs

 # Usage
 Most eggs are displayed automatically.